 Whether it's high cholesterol or low cholesterol, do you actually know what it means and what the implications are?
 Read our simple guide below.

 It's been in the news or you may have heard it from your Doctor, but all that sinks in is the need to keep it low and prevent heart attacks.
 But do you understand why cholesterol is so important and what having high levels actually means?
+Why not take a cholesterol test to check your levels now?

 Ok put simply, cholesterol is a fat chemical called a 'Lipid' that's made by the cells in your body.
 Of all the cells throughout your body that make lipids, around 25% are made in your liver.
 You do need to have some cholesterol in your blood system in order to maintain your health.